cookiescrumbs/weather-checker-tester/README.md

 ## Usage

-The only dependecy you need to run the framework is [Docker](https://docs.docker.com/engine/install/)
+The only dependency you need to run the framework is [Docker](https://docs.docker.com/engine/install/)

 Then you'll just need to build the Docker image and run the tests.